Gibbs Hill Lighthouse Bermuda

 Location and Contacts

-68 St. Anne’s Road (off Lighthouse Road), Southampton Parish.
+Address: 68 St. Anne’s Road (off Lighthouse Road), Southampton Parish.

 Note: Same contact info will work for the gift shop as well.

-Take bus route #7 operating between Dockyard and Hamilton City.
-It takes about 30 minutes from Dockyard to reach the bus stop for Lighthouse Road on South Road.
 From there it's a few minutes walk to the lighthouse (about 220 yards along Lighthouse Road and then 100 yards along St. Anne's Road to left, and you will be at the base of the lighthouse).

 Road Map

 Bus fare from dockyard or Hamilton to Gibbs Hill Lighthouse is $4.50 by token or $5.00 by cash.
-Alternatively you can use a ticket (14-zone ticket from a pack of 15, pack costs $37.50) or a transport pass.
-4-passenger taxi fare from dockyard to lighthouse is approximately $44 without tips.
+Alternatively, you can use a transport pass (the pass covers the fare) or a ticket (a 14-zone ticket, a pack of 15 tickets cost $37.50).

 Nearby Attractions and Eateries